-The ordinance authored by Councilor Philian Louise Weygan-Alan states the City Council shall establish satellite markets and authorize the operation of the same to help decongest the city public market, provide economic activity and income to the people in the districts and to prevent ambulant vendors in the outskirts of the city.
+The ordinance authored by Councilor Philian Louise Weygan-AlLan states the City Council shall establish satellite markets and authorize the operation of the same to help decongest the city public market, provide economic activity and income to the people in the districts and to prevent ambulant vendors in the outskirts of the city.

 The ordinance added the design of the satellite market should include the necessary parking lot, wet market, dry market, food court, toilets, offices and clinics, sewage treatment plant, solid waste facility, and sitting area with trees and flowers.

 The ordinance stipulates the district satellite market should comply with the guidelines of the building code and housing and land use regulations.

 The satellite market shall never be owned by one person or corporation and that the same shall be managed by the satellite market management composed of the City Mayor as chairperson, co-chaired by the City Treasurer and shall include the chairperson of the City Council Committee on Market, Trade, Commerce and Agriculture; City Building Official, City Engineer, sectoral representatives, barangay representatives, business representatives, vendors representatives, implementing offices, satellite market officer, Public Order and Safety Division and City Permits and Licensing Officer, as members.